iantruelewis/lab-c/README.md

 # lab-c
-Repository for ongoing experiments in C.
+repository for ongoing experiments in c